 Third Circuit Rejects AseraCare, Holds FCA Does Not Require “Objective Falsehood”

-Commentators already have spilled significant ink on the Care Alternatives decision.
+Commentators in the Medicare fraud space already have spilled significant ink on the Care Alternatives decision.
 After AseraCare, the case is a big win for DOJ.
 Here are some important, bite-sized takeaways.

 - The court noted that “making a prognosis is not an exact science,” but that hospices are “required to make certain that the physician’s clinical judgment can be supported . . . .”